Important external papers

 24 pages incl title page, references, appendix.

-InstructGPT (OpenAI): Lowe et al. (2022).
+InstructGPT (OpenAI): Ouyang et al. (2022).
 Training language models to follow instructions with human feedback.
-OpenAI.
-(PDF)

-PanGu Alpha (Huawei): Zeng et al (2021).
-PanGu-Alpha: Large-scale autoregressive pretrained Chinese language models with auto-parallel computation.
-(PDF)
+PanGu Alpha (Huawei): Zeng et al. (2021).
+PanGu-Alpha: Large-scale Autoregressive Pretrained Chinese Language Models with Auto-parallel Computation.

 What’s in my AI?
 A Comprehensive Analysis of Datasets Used to Train GPT-1, GPT-2, GPT-3, GPT-NeoX-20B, Megatron-11B, MT-NLG, and Gopher